 contributed by Kamila of My Wanderlust

-Even before visiting Kotor I knew I’m gonna love it there.
+Even before visiting Kotor, I knew I’m gonna love it there.
 The pictures I’ve seen online looked just amazing and the place seemed too beautiful to be true.
-But it really does exist and is even more spectacular that I could imagine!
+But it really does exist and is even more spectacular than I could imagine!
 By now I’ve been some 5 times there and Kotor for me is the most beautiful place in Europe.

 The highlight of every visit is of course the climb to the St. John castle – it is exhausting to walk over a thousand stairs to the top but the view is definitely worth it!
 But there are so many more things to do there!
-I love wandering around Kotor Old Town, especially early in the morning or late in the evening when it’s not too crowded, I love walking along Kotor Bay to Dobrota and admire the stunning views and I love visiting small village of Perast that is just the prettiest.
-If you decided to visit Kotor I can only suggest to do it off season as the summer might be just too busy there!
+I love wandering around Kotor Old Town, especially early in the morning or late in the evening when it’s not too crowded, I love walking along Kotor Bay to Dobrota and admire the stunning views and I love visiting the small village of Perast that is just the prettiest.
+If you decided to visit Kotor I can only suggest doing it off-season as the summer might be just too busy there!

 Wroclaw, Poland